FluxML/FluxTraining.jl/docs/callbacks/reference.md

 ## Included callbacks

-*FluxTraining.jl* comes included with many callbacks.
+*FluxTraining.jl* comes with many callbacks included.
 Some of them are added to `Learner` by default, here marked with a *.

 | **Callback**            | **Description**                                                     |
 | ----------------------- | ------------------------------------------------------------------- |